Declan O'Keeffe: Senior

 In 2002 Kerry found themselves in Division 2 of the 2002 National Football League.
 He played in all bar one game including the final win over Laois.
 The game with Louth was notable as O'Keeffe scored a point from a 45.
 He was again between the posts in a shacking 0–14 to 1–07 win over Limerick in the Munster quarter-final.
 This set up a semi-final with Cork.
 On a wet ran in Killarney a low-scoring 0–08 a piece scoreline, with Crowley scoring a point, meant the sides would have to meet again.
 In the replay Cork ran out winners on a 0–15 to 1–09.
-The result would seen O'Keeffe failed to line out in a Munster final for the first, and only, time.
+The result would see O'Keeffe failing to line out in a Munster final for the first, and only, time.
 Kerry faced their first ever All-Ireland Qualifier game and a first game against Wicklow at championship level.
 O'Keeffe and co had little trouble picking up a 5–15 to 0–07 win.
 This set up another first championship meeting for Kerry, this time with Fermanagh.
 Kerry had another comfortable win, this time on a 2–15 to 0–04 scoreline.
 This set up a meeting with Kildare, who had lost the Leinster final.
 In the first championship meeting for the sides since Kildare's surprise 1998 semi-final win, Kerry won on a 2–10 to 1–05 scoreline.
 The win meant Kerry were back in Croke Park for a quarter-final tie with All Ireland champions Galway.
 The Kingdom ran out comfortable winners on a 2–17 to 1–12 scoreline and were right back in the hunt for another All-Ireland title.
 This set up a historic first championship meeting in Croke Park with old rivals Cork.
 After losing out in Munster, Kerry routed the Rebels on a 3–19 to 2–07 scoreline.
 This set up an All Ireland final with Armagh.
 Kerry looked to be in control after he saved a penalty from Oisín McConville and they led at half time, but an early second-half goal saw the Ulster side claim a first All Ireland on a 1–12 to 0–14 scoreline.